 Food sold at markets is regulated under the NB Public Health Act.
-The guidelines are in alignment with the NB Department of Health's Food Premises Inspection Program.
+The guidelines are in alignment with the NB Department of Justice & Public Safety - Food Premises License Program.

 Every person handling food related- products must maintain a very high standard of personal hygiene and cleanliness.
 All vendors and staff must practice these standards to prevent the transfer of pathogens between vendors/staff and to foods.